Explore our complete guide to the Hong Kong Sevens

 The first game I ever went to was Tredegar vs Ebbw Vale, a local derby deep in the Welsh Valleys on a chilled Tuesday night thick with mist and drizzle, under floodlights that provided much the same illumination as you’d get from a box of birthday cake candles.
 Nothing was visible beyond a few metres, so when the spectators (both of them) huddled together at half time under the dilapidated main stand, informed analysis of the previous 40 minutes was limited to: ‘Er, anyone know the score?’

-It would not be entirely accurate to say that the Recreation Ground only narrowly lost out to Cape Town’s Newlands in my top six rugby venues.
+It would not be entirely accurate to say that the Recreation Ground only narrowly lost out to Cape Town’s Newlands in my top six rugby venues – which includes some of the biggest and best rugby stadiums in the world.
 Here they are.

 Hong Kong Stadium, China